| | Bed & Bath | Reading Time: 7 minutes

 If your bedroom boasts a boho look and feel, then a tapestry, cloth or yarn design could be a nice fit.
 Match the colors used in the piece to the hues in your bedding or any other tinted furniture items in the space.

-Locate a map
+Locate a Map

 A map is another beautiful above-the-bed design choice if you’re a bit adventurous.
 Find a map that holds value, displays your favorite place or is a long-time travel destination, and either frame it or hang it up as is.

-Create a gallery wall
+Create a Gallery Wall

 If you can’t decide on just one piece of bedroom artwork, why not choose multiple images to hang?
 To create an effective gallery wall, it’s best to avoid making the wall look busy by mismatching patterns and styles.
 To bypass this, you could put up a bunch of family portraits with matching frames or pick neutral paintings to fill the space.
 When hanging a gallery wall, try to keep about two inches between each picture to give the art space to “breathe.”

-Incorporate a shelf
+Incorporate a Shelf

 As easy as it is to upgrade your room with hanging artwork and portraits, there is also a fine line between beautiful design and distracting clutter.
 Here are some common errors that people make when hanging art above their bed:

-Picking the wrong size and shape of art
+Picking the Wrong Size and Shape of Art

-The other main issue that people often create when hanging artwork on the wall above the bed is hanging an oddly shaped or weirdly sized decor.
+The other main issue people often create when hanging artwork on the wall above the bed is hanging an oddly shaped or weirdly sized home decor.
 For example, if you decide to hang a very skinny canvas on a very wide wall, the piece will seem tiny and leave too much empty space.
 Pick horizontal art for shorter walls, vertical pictures for taller walls and avoid filling up every spare inch with art.

-How Decorating Den Interiors can help
+How Decorating Den Interiors Can Help

 We know that hanging art above your bed can be tricky — and dangerous — if done incorrectly.
 That’s why Decorating Den Interiors is available to help!